edgeof8/tIRC/README.md

 ## State Management System

-PyRC's `StateManager` provides a robust, thread-safe, and persistent solution for managing all client state.
+tIRC's `StateManager` provides a robust, thread-safe, and persistent solution for managing all client state.
 It acts as the **single source of truth** for all connection, session, and client-specific runtime data, ensuring:

 - Predictable and consistent state across the application.
 - Easier debugging and testing due to centralized state.